officialrajdeepsingh/awesome-nextjs/README.md

 # List of NPM packages for Nextjs and Reactjs

 List of NPM libraries that helps to build small and large-scale applications with next.js.
 I created a list based on my working experience.
 In this list, I mention those packages I know and used in my life as a frontend developer.
 In the future, I will discover more packages and mention them in the current list that helps to build nextjs or frontend developers more easily for everyone.

-##  Specfiy for nextjs
+##  Specfiy for Nextjs

 1. [Next SEO](https://www.npmjs.com/package/next-seo) : Next SEO is a plugin that helps manage the SEO in Next.js.
 2. [Next sitemap](https://www.npmjs.com/package/next-sitemap) : Next sitemap library help to add sitemap.xml in your nextjs app.